filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 - **Initialize empty repository**: Use `git init`

 - **Add changes in our working directory to the staging area**: Use `git add` to add changes in our working directory to staging area where we prepare a snapshot of our project’s current state before committing it to the repository.
 It tells Git what updates we want to include to a particular file in the next commit.
-However, changes are not actually recorded until runing git commit.
+However, changes are not actually recorded until running git commit.

 - **Save the changes - and leave a specific message for the changes done**: `git commit -m `.